tarmstrong/longcv/adsouza-bio.md

 I got to implement the FTP and WebDAV support in Eclipse 2.x under the mentorship of a couple of very capable developers, learning a lot about architecting extensible systems.

+For my fifth internship I returned to Big Blue but this time in the DB2 division, to work on the Unix portability layer.
+After a few weeks of fixing various bugs, I ended up on a skunkworks project to port the stack unwinder - a critical component of the internal debugger - to the nascant x86-64 CPU architecture.
+The hardware hadn't actually been officially released yet and IBM had certainly not committed to supporting it but my team had somehow obtained a prerelease machine and my manager wanted to get ahead of the game on what he believed would be the next great CPU architecture.
+At the time Intel had just about everybody convinced that it was going to make Itanium a success by fiat but my manager turned out to be remarkably prescient.

+Because all of this was happenning in secret, we didn't actually have a manual of any kind of documentation for the new architecture.
+In the absence of any guidance, I decided to simply experiment my way to success: I wrote some code that would generate a SIGSEGV and some other code that would catch this and let me print the contents of arbitrary registers and memory contents.
+Then I spent weeks slowly poking around various registers to see which ones held pointers to interesting areas of memory until I eventually figured out where to look for the stack contents.
+This ended up being one of the most fun projects I ever worked on.

+My sixth and final internship was at Sun Labs on a team that included James Gosling himself.
+They were building a tool that could perform static analysis and transformations on Java source code.
+But they needed a way to sanity check their transformations, which is what my task ended up being.
+I wrote a tool that would examine the Abstract Syntax Tree (AST) after it had been transformed and see if it could spot any inconsistencies.
+This project taught me a lot about both the more esoteric features of the Java language and the value of an AST for performing operations and verification on source code.

 # Industry

 After spending my first year on the job using Java, I switched to C++ for the next couple of years and then to C for a year.